fahim44/rokomari_demo_service/README.md

 - eureka (microservice discovery service)
 - zuul (backend entryPoint + Ribbon load balancer)
 - order-ws (microservice for listening new order creation and notifing other clients)
+- web-client (vaadin app to create new order randomly in every 1-5 secs)

 ## Ports: